hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

    :Menu:      :menuselection:`Mask --> Box Mask`
    :Shortcut:  :kbd:`B`

-Works like the :doc:`Box Mask </sculpt_paint/sculpting/tools/box_mask>` tool, it creates a rectangular mask region.
+Works like the :ref:`Box Mask <tool-box-mask>` tool, it creates a rectangular mask region.
 Hold :kbd:`Shift` or press :kbd:`MMB` to clear the mask of the selected region.